Pippa Middleton Seen Alone On Birthday Without Husband James, Will Party As Luxurious As Wedding & Honeymoon?

 With this rumor circling Pippa and James, her sister, the Duchess of Cambridge, just announced that she is bearing her third baby.
 Like her other pregnancies, she is suffering from “severe morning sickness,” which has been quite a concern for the Duke and their family.

-“We need Catherine to get over this first bit and then we can start celebrating,” the Duke of Cambridge said, according to Irish Independent.
+“We need Catherine to get over this first bit and then we can start celebrating,” the Duke of Cambridge said, according to the Irish Independent.
 “It’s always a bit anxious to start with, but she’s well.”

 This new royal baby will become the fifth in line to the throne, pushing Prince Harry and Princess Eugenie and Beatrice back even further.